peterhinch/micropython-mqtt/NO_NET.md

 outages of arbitrary duration: RF interference may occur, or the unit may move out of range of the access point.

-In the event of a WiFi outage the ESP8266, running the umqtt library, may respond in two ways.
-If a socket is blocking it may block forever; it will also wait forever if a publication with qos == 1 has taken place and the MQTT protocol is waiting on a PUBACK response.
-In this case the serial link will time out and the ESP8266 will be rebooted.
-If a socket operation is not in progress a WIFI_DOWN status will be sent to the Pyboard; if the outage is brief WIFI_UP will be sent and operation will continue.
-Outages longer than the link timeout will result in an ESP8266 reboot.

-An implication of this behaviour is that publications with qos == 1 may not be delivered if the WiFi fails and causes a reboot while waiting for the PUBACK.
-In my view qos == 1 is not strictly achievable with the current umqtt library over a WiFi link.
-On a reliable network it is effective.

-The driver aims to keep the link to the broker open at all times.
-It does this by sending MQTT pings to the broker: four pings are sent during the keepalive time.
-If no response is achieved in this period the broker is presumed to have failed or timed out.
-The ``NO_NET`` status is reported (to enable user action) and the ESP8266 rebooted.
+This driver aims to handle outages as transparently as possible.
+If an outage occurs the ESP8266 signals the driver that this has occurred, signalling again when connectivity is restored.
+These events may be trapped by intercepting the status messages (see `pbrange.py`).

+During an outage publications will be queued.
+An ongoing qos==1 publication will be delayed until connectivity is restored.
+Messages from the broker with qos==1 will be queued by the broker and will be received when connectivity recovers.
+This will end when the broker's keepalive time expires, when any last will is published.
+Whether the qos==1 messages are retransmitted then depends on the state of the `Clean Session` flag in `net_local.py`.

+Note that the ESP8266 vendor network stack has a buffer which can overrun if messages are sent in rapid succession.
+This has not been observed in testing but if you encounter lost messages and see `LmacRxBlk:1` on the UART this is the cause.

 ###### [Contents](./README.md#contents)

 # 3. The ESP8266

 To use the precompiled build, follow the instructions in 3.1 below.

+The firmware toggles pin 0 to indicate that the code is running.
+Pin 2 is driven low when broker connectivity is present.
+On the reference board this results in the blue LED indicating connectivity status and the red LED flashing while running.

 The remainder of the ESP8266 documentation is for those wishing to modify the ESP8266 code.
 Since the Pyboard and the ESP8266 communicate via GPIO pins the UART/USB interface is available for debugging.